psidhu42/pewlett-hackard-analysis/README.md

 ## Overview of Project

-Analyze the employee data from "Pewlett-Hackard" to determine how many employees will retireing soon.
+Analyze the employee data from "Pewlett-Hackard" to determine how many employees will retiring soon.

 ### Purpose